-We take pride in the high standards of service that, once again, we offered to Members and Advisers.
-This has been recognised again in 2018 by the industry through the achievement of several prestigious awards which are referred to in more detail in the Strategic Report.
-However, it would be remiss of me not to mention with considerable pride that, at the COVER Customer Care Awards, Jo Green was awarded Outstanding Customer Care and Victoria Clark was named 'Young Insurance Person of the Year'.
+We take pride in the high standards of service that we offer to Members and Advisers.
+This has again been recognised by the industry in 2019 through the achievement of several prestigious awards.
+This includes Cover Magazine's 'Young Insurance Person of the Year' for an impressive third year running, this time going to Eryn Sergeant.

-The Society has punched above its weight in other ways too.
-We successfully launched our enhanced contract, My Earnings Protected in 2018.
-This was welcomed by the industry and the Adviser community alike and is already delivering encouraging sales results.
 We are determined to carry on refreshing our contracts to ensure that they meet the needs of Members and prospective Members.
-It's most gratifying, therefore, that both of our contracts, Income Assured Enhanced and My Earnings Protected, have been awarded a five-star rating by Defaqto, an independent organisation that considers all the relative features of financial products, scoring all the features and then ranking the products.
-The Defaqto ratings are highly important because Financial Advisers use them to assess the relative attractiveness of competing products.
-These Defaqto ratings are the result of a huge effort that has been made by many of our people to produce the sort of contracts that the industry really wants.
+It's most gratifying, therefore, that both of our contracts, Income Assured Enhanced and My Earnings Protected, have maintained their five-star rating by Defaqto, an independent organisation that considers all the relative features of financial products, scoring all the features and then ranking the products.